denismakogon/denismakogon.github.io/_posts/2022-06-30-Introduction-To-Project-Panama-Part-3.markdown

 With the `jextract` tool the path from identifying the C native library necessary to the actual integration of it into Java application is much shorter compared to the approach described in Part 1 and Part 2.
-So, the only thing that a developer becomes responsible for is a native memory allocation and function integration.
+So, the only thing that a developer becomes responsible for is native memory allocation and function integration.

-The amount of work necessary to be done prior invoking a native function requires a lot less time and efforts:
+The amount of work necessary to be done before invoking a native function requires a lot less time and effort:
 ```java
 import java.lang.foreign.MemorySession;
 import java.lang.foreign.SegmentAllocator;